L i s a K a n D e

 HAVE A FACTORY making these beads.
 It is just me, myself and I

-- all made in Southern California, in my studio with one of four possible
+- all made in Southern California, in my sstudio with one of four possible

 torches!
 (I like playing with FIRE!).